SauravMaheshkar/Fake-News-Classification/README.md

 ## Method 3: Decision Tree Classification
 **Decision tree** builds classification or regression models in the form of a tree structure.
 It breaks down a dataset into smaller and smaller subsets while at the same time an associated decision tree is incrementally developed.
 The final result is a tree with decision nodes and leaf nodes.
 A decision node (e.g., Outlook) has two or more branches (e.g., Sunny, Overcast and Rainy).
 Leaf node (e.g., Play) represents a classification or decision.
 The topmost decision node in a tree which corresponds to the best predictor called root node.
 Decision trees can handle both categorical and numerical data.

+## Method 4: Support Vector Machines
+In machine learning, **support-vector machines** are supervised learning models with associated learning algorithms that analyze data used for classification and regression analysis.
+Developed at AT&T Bell Laboratories by Vapnik with colleagues, it presents one of the most robust prediction methods, based on the statistical learning framework or VC theory proposed by Vapnik and Chervonenkis.
+Given a set of training examples, each marked as belonging to one or the other of two categories, an SVM training algorithm builds a model that assigns new examples to one category or the other, making it a non-probabilistic binary linear classifier .
 # Request
 [(Back to top)](#table-of-contents)